apache/jackrabbit-oak/doc/nodestate.md

   * Methods for accessing properties
   * Methods for accessing child nodes
+  * The `getBuilder` method for building modified states
   * The `compareAgainstBaseState` method for comparing states

 You can request a property or a child node by name, get the number of